Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Fixed-Point and Integer Training

-In this section, we present low-precision training techniques based on fixed-point and integer quantization.
-It is worth noting that earlier works often used the terms fixed-point quantization and integer quantization interchangeably.
-For conceptual clarity, this survey distinguishes between the two by refeeing to a method as fixed-point quantization or integer quantization depending on whether the scaling factor $\Delta$ is data-dependent.
+This section provides an extended inventory of low-precision training methods based on fixed-point and integer quantization.
+Earlier works often used these two terms interchangeably.
+For conceptual clarity, this survey distinguishes them according to whether the scaling factor $\Delta$ is fixed or data-dependent.
 Early studies predominantly employed fixed-point quantization, where a predefined, constant $\Delta$ is used.
 For a $B$-bit representation with $k$ fractional bits ($k < B$), the quantized value $q$ of an input $x$ is computed as:

 While fixed-point quantization offers advantages in terms of computational speed and memory efficiency compared to floating-point representations, its limited numerical range can result in overflow or underflow, potentially degrading model accuracy.
 As modern processors and specialized accelerators are increasingly optimized for integer operations, recent research efforts have shifted toward integer quantization techniques for low-precision training.
 Integer quantization typically employs symmetric uniform quantization~\cite{krishnamoorthi2018quantizing}, which enhances hardware efficiency.
 In this scheme, the scaling factor $\Delta$ is data-dependent.
 Given an input range $(l, u)$, the quantized value is computed as: